-The United States and European teams will battle it out in the 2020 Ryder Cup at Whistling Straits from September 25-27.
+The United States and European teams will battle it out in the 2021 Ryder Cup at Whistling Straits from September 24-26 – 12 months after it was scheduled to take place.

-The 2020 golfing calendar has been severely affected by the outbreak of the coronavirus with three of the year’s four majors rescheduled and The Open Championship postponed until 2021.
+The 2020 golfing calendar was severely affected by the outbreak of the coronavirus and the Ryder Cup was one of the events to be postponed.

-The week after the US Open, the 2020 Ryder Cup will be held in Wisconsin with Whistling Straits the host venue for the 43rd Ryder Cup.
+The will be held in Wisconsin with Whistling Straits the host venue for the 43rd Ryder Cup.

 The bi-annual contest will be played on the Straits Course at Whistling Straits, with a 7,501-yard par-72 test awaiting the best golfers from either side of the Atlantic.